Service Trust¶

 Bash Command Gating¶

-Agents have access to a general-purpose Bash tool.
+Agents have a general-purpose Bash tool.
 The bash security gate inspects every command before it runs, using the same taint tracking as the service trust policy above.

-Safe commands always execute.
-Common development tools — ls, cat, grep, sed, jq, find, git, wc, and dozens more — are on a local whitelist.
-These cannot reach the network and run without any delay or IPC.
+Safe commands always run.
+Common dev tools — ls, cat, grep, sed, jq, find, git, wc, and dozens more — are on a local whitelist.
+They can't reach the network and run with no delay or IPC.

 Network commands are gated when tainted.
-Commands like curl, wget, python, ssh, pip install, and similar network-capable tools are evaluated against the session's taint state:
+Commands like curl, wget, python, ssh, pip install, and similar network-capable tools are checked against the session's taint state:

 - No taint — the command runs.
-There is no sensitive data to exfiltrate.
+Nothing sensitive to exfiltrate.

 - Corruption tainted only — the Cop (LLM-based inspector) reviews the command.
 If the Cop flags it, the command is denied.

-- Both corruption and secret tainted — the command requires human approval before executing, just like the lethal trifecta gate for service writes.
+- Both corruption and secret tainted — the command requires human approval, same as the lethal trifecta gate for service writes.

 Unknown commands get Cop review.
-Commands not on either the safe or network list are sent to the Cop for inspection.
+Commands not on either list go to the Cop for inspection.
 If the Cop flags the command and both taint flags are set, the decision escalates to human approval.

-No configuration is needed — the bash security gate is always active.
+No config needed — the bash security gate is always active.
 For technical details, see Bash Security Gate.

 Host-Mutating Operations¶

-Certain IPC operations can change what code runs on the host: merging code, registering new workspaces, scheduling tasks, and running host commands.
+Some IPC operations can change what code runs on the host: merging code, registering new workspaces, scheduling tasks, running host commands.
 These are automatically inspected by the Cop — an LLM-based security reviewer.

 The Cop examines the payload of each host-mutating operation (the diff being merged, the task prompt, the group config) and flags anything suspicious.
-If flagged, the operation requires human approval before proceeding.
+Flagged operations require human approval before proceeding.

 What's covered: - Code merges (sync_worktree_to_main) - Workspace registration (register_group) - Periodic agent creation (create_periodic_agent) - Task scheduling (schedule_task, schedule_host_job) - Script-type MCP tool calls (auto-classified — any MCP with type = "script")